nitinsavant/cleveldb/README.md

 # ClevelDB

-A clone of LevelDB written in Go.
+An attempted clone of LevelDB written in Go.

 ## Benchmarks